 1978 Impact of Seepage Study

-In 1978, Barr prepared a report in response to a request from the MPCA to assess the impact of the landfill on the quality of the Minnesota River and to investigate the necessity of a new water monitoring system.
+In 1978, Barr prepared a report in response to a request from the MPCA to assess the impact of the Landfill on the water quality in the Minnesota River and to evaluate whether a new groundwater monitoring network was needed.
 Five new monitoring wells were constructed for the investigation.
 Sampling activities included soil sampling of the monitoring well borings, three groundwater sampling events, and five surface water sampling events.
-The recommended continued monitoring program for the landfill included quarterly groundwater and surface water sampling (Barr, 1978).
+The report recommended continued monitoring program for the landfill included quarterly groundwater and surface water sampling (Barr, 1978).

 1988 Remedial Investigation

 Conestoga-Rovers & Associates (CRA) was retained by R.B.
-McGowan Company in 1988 to conduct a RI of the Site for the MPCA in accordance with a Request for Response Action.
+McGowan Company in 1988 to conduct an RI of the Site for the MPCA in accordance with a Request for Response Action.
 Four new monitoring wells were constructed as part of the investigation.
 Investigation activities included well installation, water level measurement, slug testing, and water quality sampling.
 Sampling activities included two sampling events at seven groundwater locations and one surface water location for metals and VOCs.
 Additional wells and surface water locations were identified in the plan but could not be sampled due to insufficient water volume due to dewatering activities at the adjacent quarry.
 CRA recommended that no remedial action was warranted and the Site be delisted from the National Priorities List (CRA, 1988).

 1991 Supplemental RI